kezhenxu94/vim-mysql-plugin/README.md

 If you find it difficult to use this plugin, please open issues or help to improve it by creating pull requests.

 ## Change log

+- Added a simplified install sequence with some descriptions that may be useful for those just getting started in vim.

 - Security improvement: all shell commands are escaped with shellescape().
 This means MySQL command options must now be one-per-line.